Wopple/sonin/README.md

 1. No cycles in circuitry
 2. Stateless neurons

-Biological intelligence leverage cycles in circuitry all over the place.
+Biological intelligence leverages cycles in circuitry all over the place.
 Even the simple cycles which are easier to study can yield some interesting behavior.
 The more complex circuitry that relies on cycles is likely far more potent.
 Cycles likely do not unlock intelligence that cannot be computed otherwise, instead they will unlock far more efficient ways to perform the computation.